agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 That time I had leverage: an offer from another company that was higher than the offer I wanted to accept.
-Having another offer is a great way to demonstrate what your true market value is, afterall your market value is what someone is willing to pay and the offer demonstrates that clearly.
+Having another offer is a great way to demonstrate what your true market value is; after all, the offer demonstrates clearly what someone is willing to pay you.

-Two years later I got an amazing offer from my current company, far higher than I'd said I was looking for in the interview.
+Two years later, I got an amazing offer from my current company, far higher than what I'd said I was looking for during the interview.
 I knew I had made a slight error giving the first number, and in the back of my mind I could hear my Insight advisor telling me to negotiate.
-But I was nervous; I did not have a counter offer for leverage or to fallback on.
+But I was nervous; I did not have a counter offer for leverage or to fall back on.

 I talked to the VCs I worked with for a few days to work up the courage.
 They all thought negotiating was the correct thing to do (they were right), even